panpuchkov/pyoocalc/README.rst

 Description
 -----------
-There is a number of python libraries for dealing with Libre/OpenOffice via API (UNO).
+There are a lot of python libraries for dealing with Libre/OpenOffice via API (UNO).
 As for me, one of the most interesting projects is pyoo.
 It supports a lot of feature from open/save documents up to cell merging and working with charts and diagrams.
 But none of them implements number of functions wich